 FLIP - Research Vessel

-Commonly referred to as the FLIP ship, it is actually a 355ft long, spoon-shaped buoy which can be flipped from horizontal to a vertical position by pumping 700t of seawater into the 'handle' end whilst flooding air into the 'cradle', causing it to rise up out of the sea.
+The vessel is a 355ft long, spoon-shaped buoy, which can be flipped from horizontal to a 90° vertical position in the ocean by pumping 700t of seawater into the 'handle' end while flooding air into the 'cradle', causing it to rise out of the sea.

 The transformation from horizontal to vertical is one of the most impressive sights on the ocean.
-Because of the potential interference with the acoustic instruments, FLIP has no engines or other means of propulsion, so it has to be towed out to sea.
-In tow, FLIP can reach speeds of 7–10 knots.
+Because of the potential interference with the acoustic instruments, FLIP has no propulsion power, so has to be towed out to its operating area in the horizontal position at a speed of 7kt to 10kt.

-When it has reached its desired location, it either drifts freely or is held in place using one or all of its three anchors.
-The long, thin end of the buoy has special ballast tanks, which are then flooded with seawater, causing it to sink, whilst air tanks cause the other end of the buoy to rise.
+When positioned at the desired location at sea, the research vessel either drifts freely or is held in place using one or all of its three anchors, as required by the research project.
+The long, thin end of the buoy has special ballast tanks, which are then flooded with seawater, causing it to sink, while air tanks cause the other end of the buoy to rise.
 The protruding end is equivalent in height to a five-storey building.

 FLIP's unique design makes it the only vessel in the world capable of operating both horizontally and vertically.
 Scientific instruments are built sideways into the wall so that as the buoy flips, the instruments flip into a usable position as well.

-Most rooms on FLIP have two doors; one to use when horizontal, the other when FLIP is vertical.
-Bunk beds, toilets and stoves are built on swivels and gimbals, so they will turn along with the buoy, but things that would not rotate so well, like sinks, are built both horizontally and vertically in each room.
+Most rooms on FLIP have two doors: one to use when horizontal and the other for when FLIP is vertical.
+Bunk beds, toilets and stoves are built on swivels and gimbals, so they turn with the buoy, but things that would not rotate so well, like sinks, are built both horizontally and vertically in each room.

-Life for the five crew members and 11 researchers who can live on-board FLIP at any one time is not for the faint-hearted.
-Stays in the cramped conditions last for 30–45 days and, during the flip, everyone has to stand on deck whilst the deck below them gradually becomes a bulkhead, before stepping onto a deck that was a bulkhead just minutes before.
+The steel hull platform of FLIP provides accommodation for 11 researchers and five crew members for up to 30 days.
+During the flip, everyone has to stand on deck while the deck below gradually becomes a bulkhead, before stepping onto a deck that was the bulkhead just minutes before.

-Once the transformation has occurred, staff have to cope with working five storeys above the ocean; contending with steep stairs, narrow booms and the confined spaces necessary to make FLIP operational.
+Once the transition has completed, staff have to cope with working five storeys above the ocean, contending with steep stairs, narrow booms and the confined spaces necessary to make FLIP operational.

-"Because of the combined spaces, there is limited privacy.
-There are two heads (bathrooms) onboard, two showers, but only one that can be used in the vertical and one that can be used in the horizontal.
-With 16 persons and one shower, Sunday showers are not permitted."
+There are two heads (bathrooms) on-board, two showers, but only one that can be used in the vertical and one that can be used in the horizontal position.